ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: Abstract

 \section{Abstract}

-Recent Vision-Language-Action (VLA) models have shown impressive flexibility and generalization, yet their deployment in robotic manipulation remains limited by heavy computational overhead and inference latency.
-In this work, we present ActDistill, a general action-guided self-derived distillation framework that transfers the action prediction capability of any existing VLA model to a lightweight counterpart.
-Unlike previous efficiency strategies that primarily emphasize vision-language correlations, ActDistill leverages action priors to guide knowledge transfer and model compression, achieving action-oriented efficiency for VLA models.
-Specifically, we employ a well-trained VLA model as the teacher and introduce a graph-structured encapsulation strategy to explicitly model the hierarchical evolution of action prediction.
-The student model, derived from the graph-encapsulated teacher, is further equipped with a dynamic router that adaptively selects computation paths based on action prediction demands, guided by hierarchical graph-informed supervision to ensure smooth and efficient evolution.
-During inference, graph-related auxiliary components are removed, allowing the student to execute only dynamically routed layers and predict high-precision actions with minimal computation and latency.
-Experiments on embodied benchmarks demonstrate that ActDistill achieves comparable or superior performance to full-scale VLA models while reducing computation by over 50\% with up to 1.67× speedup, thereby establishing a general paradigm toward efficient embodied intelligence.
-Source codes can be found at \url{https://github.com/gooogleshanghai/ActDistill}.
+Recent Vision-Language-Action (VLA) models have shown impressive flexibility and generalization, yet their practical deployment remains limited by substantial computational overhead and inference latency.
+In this work, we present ActDistill, a general action-guided self-derived distillation framework that transfers the action prediction capability of a full-scale VLA model to a lightweight counterpart.
+Unlike previous efficiency approaches that primarily focus on vision-language correlations, ActDistill explicitly leverages action priors to guide knowledge transfer and model compression, achieving action-oriented efficiency for VLA models.
+Specifically, we employ a well-trained VLA model as the teacher and introduce a graph-structured encapsulation to model the hierarchical dependencies in action prediction.
+The student model, derived from the graph-encapsulated teacher, is further equipped with a dynamic router that adaptively selects computation paths conditioned on action requirements.
+The routing process is guided by hierarchical graph-informed supervision, enabling efficient and stable action prediction.
+During inference, all auxiliary components are removed, allowing the student to execute only dynamically routed layers and generate high-precision actions.
+Experiments on embodied benchmarks demonstrate that ActDistill achieves comparable or superior performance to full-scale VLA models while reducing computation by over 50\% with up to 1.67$\times$ speedup, establishing a general paradigm for efficient embodied intelligence.